Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Burnside had a median taxpayer income of $45,747 and an average of $53,731 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is lower than national averages, contrasting with Greater Melbourne's median income of $57,688 and average income of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes as of September 2025 would be approximately $49,521 (median) and $58,164 (average).
+The suburb of Burnside had a median taxpayer income of $45,747 and an average income of $53,731 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is lower than the national average, compared to Greater Melbourne's median income of $57,688 and average income of $75,164.
+By September 2025, based on Wage Price Index growth of 8.25%, estimated incomes would be approximately $49,521 (median) and $58,164 (average).
 According to census data, household income ranks at the 57th percentile ($1,871 weekly), while personal income is at the 24th percentile.
-The largest income segment comprises 34.9% earning $1,500 - 2,999 weekly, with 2,331 residents falling into this category.
-This aligns with broader metropolitan trends showing 32.8% in the same income bracket.
-High housing costs consume 16.7% of income, but strong earnings place disposable income at the 57th percentile.
-The suburb's SEIFA income ranking places it in the 5th decile.
+The largest income segment consists of 34.9% earning $1,500 - $2,999 weekly (2,331 residents).
+This aligns with broader metropolitan trends showing 32.8% in the same category.
+Housing costs consume 16.7% of income, but strong earnings place disposable income at the 57th percentile.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income